oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ```

-Table 3-4 summarizes the applicability of type options to JADN
+Table 3-4 summarizes the applicability of type options to JADN core types.
-base types.

 ###### Table 3-4 -- Type Option Applicability